-As the Group does not involve in any production processes, packaging materials are not consumed, hence this topic is considered as irrelevant.
+As the Group does not involve in any production processes, packaging materials are not consumed, hence this topic is considered as immaterial.

 A3.
-ENVIRONMENT AND NATURAL RESOURCES
+THE ENVIRONMENT AND NATURAL RESOURCES

 The Group focuses on its business impact on the environment and natural resources and pursues the best practice with the environmental protection.
-Aside from abiding by the relevant environmental laws and regulations and international standards to properly protect the natural environment, the Group endeavours to identify ways to integrate environmental considerations into its business decisions and services it provides, so as to achieve environmental sustainability.
+Aside from abiding by the relevant environmental laws and regulations and international standards, relevant environmental protection policies have been formulated with the principle to minimise impact of our operation on the natural environment.
+The Group endeavours to identify ways to integrate environmental considerations into its business decisions and services it provides, so as to achieve environmental sustainability.
+Relevant notice would be circulated to staff as a guidance for them to minimise the impact on the environment and establish an environmental-friendly working environment in daily operation.